 Scottish Power is based in Glasgow, Scotland, although they are currently owned by Iberdrola, a Spanish utility company.
 They supply power to customers in Central and Southern Scotland, Merseyside, North Wales, and certain parts of Cheshire and Shropshire.

 They have invested heavily in windfarms and currently have 40 UK-based windfarms.
 They are the UK’s largest generator of electricity from wind energy, generating more than 2,000MW.

-Scottish Power have around five million customers and employ around ten thousand people.
+Scottish Power has around five million customers and employs around ten thousand people.

 These fixed-rate tariffs cover a range of fixed terms.
 Some of the tariffs do not have exit fees whereas some have a £30 per fuel exit fee.

 Some of the fixed-rate tariffs offer a different price per unit of electricity depending on the time of day or day of the week.
 There are a variety of options that you can choose from depending on when you use electricity most.

 Some of the fixed-rate tariffs support Cancer Research UK.

 There are also two variable-rate tariffs and a ‘feed-in’ tariff.